svetlin-mladenov/caffeineware-license/README.md

 # Caffeineware License

-    "THE CAFFEINE-WARE LICENSE" (Revision 2):
+    "THE CAFFEINE-WARE LICENSE" (Revision 3):
-    <[email]> wrote this code.
-As long as you retain this notice you
-    can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a caffeine-containing drink (like a cup of coffee or black tea) in return.   [name]
+    <[email]> created this stuff.
+You can do whatever you want with it.
+    If we meet some day, and you think this stuff is worth it, you can buy me a caffeine-containing drink
+    (like a cup of coffee or black tea) in return.   [name]

 ## Why?